WavPack: History

 David Bryant started development on WavPack in mid-1998 with the release of version 1.0 (1998-08-15).
 This first version compressed and decompressed audio losslessly, and it already featured one of the best efficiency vs. speed ratios among lossless encoders.

 Very soon after the release of version 1.0, v.
 2.0 (2 September 1998) was released, featuring lossy encoding (using only quantization of prediction residue for data reduction – no psychoacoustic masking model was applied to the stream).

 In 1999, version 3.0 (12 September 1999) was released, with a new "fast mode" (albeit with reduced compression ratio), compression of raw (headerless) PCM audio files, and error detection using a 32-bit cyclic redundancy check.

 A feature added in late 3.x versions is the "hybrid" mode where the encoder generates a lossy file and a correction file such that both can be decompressed back to a PCM stream that has same quality as the original.

-A “roadmap” is also published by the author, containing possible hints on future development.
+In WavPack 4, a new file format structure is introduced.
+A "roadmap" is also published by the author with 4.40, containing possible hints on future development.
+WavPack 5 introduced support for compressing DSD.

 Support

 Software

 Some software supports the format natively (like DeaDBeeF, foobar2000, and Jack!
 The Knife), while others require plugins.
 The official WavPack website offers plugins for Winamp, Nero Burning ROM, MediaChest 2.1, and several other applications, as well as a DirectShow filter. dBpoweramp CD-Ripper, by the author of foobar2000, as well as foobar2000 itself, and Asunder allow ripping Audio CDs directly into Wavpack files.

 Linux support is available with a native port.

 FFmpeg has a native WavPack encoder, which may be combined with software like GNU parallel to use multiple CPU cores to quickly transcode other lossless formats into WavPack, and from WavPack to any format that FFmpeg supports, without the need for additional software.
+However, FFMpeg's encoder is somewhat limited.

+As of 2023, FFmpeg's WavPack encoder has some considerable limitations.
+It can only produce version 4 bitstreams, which do not support fast verification for file integrity checks, or more than 16 channels.
+It will also discard RIFF chunks and may not behave predictably with 24-bit input.
+It also defaults to less than optimal compression to achieve faster encoding.
+Due to lack of support for Hybrid mode, FFmpeg-based playback software will fail to consider the .wvc correction file if there is one present, and will play or transcode only the lossy section.
+(However, this is not the usual mode of operation for WavPack.)
+As native Wavpack support for Direct Stream Digital was added in version 5 of the reference encoder, FFmpeg WavPack also is limited to encoding PCM input.